-- A. children who have been certified under direct certification procedures; - B. residential child care institutions (RCCI), except for applications for any day students attending the institution; - C. schools in which all students are served with no separate charge for food service and no free reimbursement is claimed (i.e., non-pricing programs claiming only the paid rate of reimbursement); - D. schools participating in only the Special Milk Program (SMP); - E. sponsors in which all schools participate in the Provision 2, 3 or the Community Eligibility Provision (CEP) and none of the schools are in their base year; - F. children certified as migrant, runaway or homeless; - G. children who are income eligible for Head Start or Even Start; and - H. non-applicants approved by local officials.
+- A. children who have been certified under direct certification procedures; - B. residential child care institutions (RCCI), except for applications for any day students attending the institution; - C. schools in which all students are served with no separate charge for food service and no free reimbursement is claimed (i.e., non-pricing programs claiming only the paid rate of reimbursement); - D. schools participating in only the Special Milk Program (SMP); - E. Sponsors in which all schools participate in Provision 2, 3 and none of the schools are in their base year; - F. children certified as migrant, runaway or homeless; - G. children who are income eligible for Head Start; and - H. non-applicants approved by local officials. - I. schools that participate in the Community Eligibility Provision (CEP)

-KSDE Child Nutrition & Wellness consultant reviewed the verification after 11/15.
+KSDE Child Nutrition & Wellness consultant reviewed the verification after Nov.
+15.